nus-cs2113-AY2425S1/ip/docs/README.md

 ### Interpreting Output Format
 Tasks are shown to the user in the following format `[Z][X] description [time/date]`
-- In the first box, the letter represents the task type
+- In the first box, the letter (Z) represents the task type
   - T = **todo** task
   - D = **deadline** task
   - E = **event** task

-- In the second box, the letter represents whether the task is marked as done or not done
+- In the second box, the letter (X) represents whether the task is marked as done or not done
   - X = task is marked as **done**.
   - (blank) = task is marked as **not done**.